 What are the symptoms of Computer Vision Syndrome?

-While not causing any permanent damage, common symptoms of CVS - including eye fatigue, physical tiredness, eye twitching and red eyes – can cause a lot of discomfort and irritation in the short term.
+While not causing any permanent damage, common symptoms of CVS can cause a lot of discomfort and irritation in the short term.
+These symptoms include:

 In addition, use of digital screens often limits the amount of time that we blink, therefore denying our eyes the hydration they need to stay moist and healthy.
 Dry eye syndrome is when our eyes have become dried out, as a result of tear ducts no longer producing adequate natural tears that our eyes need.

 The main factor causing eye strains from computers is the blue light emitted from these digital devices.